kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 Provisioning Request state is described in its Status in the `Conditions` field.  it means it still being processed by the Cluster Autoscaler.
 Otherwise it falls into one the states listed below:
 - Accepted - indicates that the ProvisioningRequest was accepted by ClusterAutoscaler, so ClusterAutoscaler will attempt to provision the nodes for it.
-- Provisioned -  indicates that the ProvisioningRequest had Provisioned condition before and capacity reservation time is expired.
+- Provisioned - indicates that all of the requested resources were created and are available in the cluster.
+CA will set this condition when the VM creation finishes successfully.
 - Failed - indicates that it is impossible to obtain resources to fulfill this ProvisioningRequest.
 Condition Reason and Message will contain more details about what failed.
 - BookingExpired - indicates that the ProvisioningRequest had Provisioned condition before and capacity reservation time is expired.
 - CapacityRevoked - indicates that requested resources are not longer valid.